HIMANSHUMOURYADTU/MITRA/README.md

-# Surveillance System using Flutter
+# Alert System using Flutter

-This is a **Flutter application** for a surveillance system that captures motion detection from a camera and alerts the user.
+This is a **Flutter application** for a alert system that pops up windows ehn certain level of frequency or speed is reached .
 The application is designed to provide real-time monitoring and alert notifications.

 ## Features

-- 📹 **Real-time Video PLayback**: Displays live videos we select from storage.
+- 📹 **Real-time Video PLayback**: Displays live videos we select from storage to alert user .
-- ⚠️ **Motion Detection**: Detects motion and triggers alerts.
+- ⚠️ **Motion Detection**: Detects sound, speed and triggers alerts.Orange and red level for detection red level is high threat or danger.Orange level is used to alert the risk of threat .
--
-- 🛡️ **Secure System**: Ensures secure and private surveillance.
+- 🛡️ **Secured**: Only user can acess data.

 ## Technologies Used